-For full details of the BIIAB's appeals procedure please refer to www.biiab.org.
+For full details of the BIIAB Qualifications Limited's appeals procedure please refer to https://biiab.co.uk/policies-and-procedures/

-9. Initial Assessment and Induction
+Initial Assessment and Induction

 Prior to the start of any programme it is recommended that centres should make an initial assessment of each learner.
 This is to ensure that the learners are entered for an appropriate type and level of qualification.